Guide to loading a storage unit

 Organizing with descriptive labels

 If you want to improve your storing skills and increase the chances of finding what you’re looking for, you’ll need labels.
 For example, the label “kitchen” just isn’t enough clarification when it comes to packing your kitchen items.
 You will end up with 5 “kitchen” boxes and you still won’t be able to find that mixing bowl you are looking for.
-Instead of this, label your boxes with what the actually contain, such as “measuring cup”, “utensils”, “glassware”.
+Instead of this, label your boxes with what they contain, such as “measuring cup”, “utensils”, and “glassware”.

 Loading a storage unit by priority